Meet 17 Women Taking on the African Digital Business Landscape

 Skrife, co-founded with Tolu Agunbiade, who she met during her time at MEST, was born out of the desire to turn writing skills into a business.
 Basically, Strife is all about connecting clients to writers.

 In 2015, Strife got a $15,000 equity free funding from S Factory (Startup Chile) and it’s been all the way up since then in their mission to “rid the internet of crappy writing”.
 The startup was selected among 1,000 African companies for the 2017 Tony Elumelu Entrepreneurship Programme (TEEP).

 Odunayo Ewiniyi previously co-founded Pushcv.com, one of the largest career sites in Africa with the largest database of pre-screened candidates.
 She made the World Women in Fintech Power List for 2017 and in 2018 she became a Westerwelle Young Entrepreneurs Fellow.

-in 2016 she founded Piggybank, is an online savings platform that enables savers to put away funds they don’t want to withdraw easily and help users save as little as $1 a day with a restricted withdrawer of their savings to specific set dates they choose, as a plus.
+In 2016 she founded Piggybank, an online savings platform that enables savers to put away funds they don’t want to withdraw easily and help users save as little as $1 a day with a restricted withdrawal of their savings to specific set dates they choose, as a plus.

 According to the company, 80% of Nigerians – and most probably all Africans – need to save at least 40% of their monthly income to survive and pay for everyday expenses.
 However in a society such as Nigeria, the vast majority of payments are made in cash and savings, inevitably, slip away.